OpenRA/d2/README.md

 Notes:
   * d2 will not run against the `release-20160508` version.
 You must build OpenRA from source (exact commit unknown).
-  * The commands given below are meant to be ran in a command prompt / terminal from inside of the `OpenRA.Mods.D2` directory.
+  * The commands given below are meant to be run in a command prompt / terminal from inside of the `OpenRA.Mods.D2` directory.

 1. [Build OpenRA from source](https://github.com/OpenRA/OpenRA/wiki/Compiling)